Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/weight_paint/tools.rst

 Subset
    Restrict the tool to a subset.
-See above (*The Subset Option*) about how subsets are defined.
+See above Fig. The Subset Option about how subsets are defined.
 Add Weights
    Add verts that have no weight before inverting (these weights will all be set to 1.0) Remove Weights